 The European commissioner in charge of data protection, Viviane Reding, welcomed the move, saying it was a necessary to establish that EU data rules were being firmly applied.

-Google said the concerns raised by European regulators were a surprise.
+Google said the raising of concerns came as a surprise.

 We briefed most of the members of the working party in the weeks leading up to our announcement, said Al Verney, Google's spokesman in Brussels.